International trade

 Figures for Africa and Oceania are not presented, due to insufficient data coverage.

-Services exports, billions of dollars, percentage change (YoY and QoQ-SA)
+Services exports, billions of dollars, percentage change year-on-year and quarter-on-quarter seasonally adjusted

 UN Trade and Development, UNCTADstat and the World Trade Organization.